eltaeif-houssem/react-weather-app/README.md

-# Wether app using react with the openweathermap api
+# Weather app using react with the openweathermap api

 # you can simply clone the project then: